sanjay9616/JavaScript/general1.md

 385	What is minimum timeout throttling
 384	What is web speech API
 383	How to cancel a fetch request
-382	What are the different ways to deal with Asynchronous Code 381	What is AJAX
+381	What is AJAX
 379	How do you disable right click in the web page
 378	How do you capture browser back button